SmithWillSuffice/ohanga-pai/content/blog/22_mmtfornow.md

 ### Macroeconomist are Not Willingly Unscientific?

 I'll give people the benefit of the doubt.
-To engage in social discourse it's bets to be conciliatory, and open.
+To engage in social discourse it's best to be conciliatory, and open.
 A good way to do this is to assume other people are not wilfully is leading or gaslighting.

+However, the libertarians and neoclassicals I run across are both scientific and unscientific.

+* When they pont to data showing "MMT is Wrong" they are scientific (sometimes).
+I appreciate this work.
+Noen of it has held up though, but it is worthwhile debunking attempts.
+Any other MMT economist should welcome such discourse.
+* When they "prove" their ideology is correct, this is when they become unscientific. they enter into the dark realm of ideology confirmation.
+Every hyperinflation confirms their theory.

+**Note:** an MMT system, run by retarded politicians, can result in inflation, maybe even --- if they work hard enough --- hyperinflation.
+It would not "disprove MMT"".

+One claim of MMT is that the Mosler Base Case for Analysis, absent corruption or fraud, will not result in hyperinflation, and will result in full employment with price stability.
+That is a model.
+It is only science when it is found to be applicable for some nation or another.
+Let's hope that happens some time.
+(I hasn't yet.)

+Note also that despite no nation running the Mosler Base Case, there are many nations with MMT monetary systems.
+Their fiscal policies suck, almost laughably, but they are still MMT systems.
+New Zealand for one.

 ### MMT For Now

 New Zealand has an MMT system, it is easy to check if you adopt a falsification stance --- look to see if the postulates of MMT fail to apply.
 No such "luck."
 So I can get scientific about understanding macroeconomics in New Zealand using MMT.
 For now.